All Episodes

 And so now, events are cascading out of President Kardashian's control.

-For Obama, a president who set out to restore good relations with the world in his first term.
+For Obama, a president who set out to restore good relations with the world in his first term, the world doesn't seem to be cooperating all that much with his bid to win a second term.

-And what the hell's the world thinking?
+And what the hell is the world thinking?

 Doesn't the world know that its only reason for existence is Obama's second term?